dbonev91/paper-devops/README.md

 # The devops part of the paper project

+## How to use:

-Clone and pull this repo in the same directory where the NodeJS microservices are
+### 1. Clone and pull this repo in the same directory where the NodeJS microservices are

+### 2. run in the console "docker-compose up --build"